hashicorp/terraform-website/content/source/docs/extend/testing/acceptance-tests/index.html.md

 correctness of the code in development.
 The testing framework provides means to validate all resources are destroyed, alerting developers if any fail to destroy.
-It is the developer's responsibility to clean up any dangling resources left over fromduring testing and development.
+It is the developer's responsibility to clean up any dangling resources left over from testing and development.

 ## Test files